-Oh yes, Petrarch was right, with this sentence, I think he had already caught 700 years ago, the essence of Genoa city!
+Oh yes, Petrarch was right, with this sentence, we think he had already caught 700 years ago, the essence of Genoa city!

 Genoa historical center inspires us every day!

-Today I’d like to talk about Genoa and give some tips to those of you who are coming to visit the town where BeautifuLiguria is located, the historical city whose charm inspires our team every day.
+Today we’d like to talk about Genoa and give some tips to those of you who are coming to visit the town where BeautifuLiguria is located, the historical city whose charm inspires our team every day.

 This “vertical” city fascinates me for its unique art, its authentic corners still untouched by the mass tourism, the pastel-colored houses that contrast the black and white slates of the facades of historical palaces.

 Genoa, which has always been a linking point between East and West, a crossroads of different cultures, can’t be missed if you are planning a holiday to Italy and Liguria!